Hachi is a cross between a Rottweiler and a Saint Bernard so he is a very intelligent dog.

-A diabetic service dog will alert a diabetic to an impending shift in their blood glucose levels, giving them plenty of time to ascertain the gravity of the problem and take the necessary precautions or treatment.
+A diabetic service dog will alert a diabetic to an impending shift in their blood glucose levels, giving them plenty of time to take the necessary precautions or treatment.

-Some dogs learn to pick up and bring hypoglycemic treatment (glucose tabs or juice) or a telephone so the handler can call for help.
+Some dogs learn to pick up and bring hypoglycemic treatment (jelly sweets or juice) or a telephone so the diabetic can call for help.

-What is the difference between a Medical Assistance Dog, a Diabetic Alert Assistance Dog and a Medical Response Dog?
+What is the difference between a Diabetic Alert Dog and a Medical Response Dog?

-Medical Assistance Dogs are service dogs that have been trained to respond to an identifiable element that is available to their senses in order to provide support to their handler, allowing the handler to address some aspect of that medical condition.
+Diabetic Assistance Dogs are service dogs that have been trained to respond to an identifiable element that is available to their senses in order to provide support to the diabetic allowing the diabetic to address their medical condition.

 Diabetic Alert Assistance Dogs are a specific type of Medical Assistance Dog that has been trained to use their highly sensitive scent capabilities to identify the changes in blood chemistry that occur during rapid changes in blood sugar levels.

-Medical Response Dogs are another type of Medical Assistance Dog that has been trained to assist persons based on recognition of symptoms pertaining to a specific medical condition.
+Medical Response Dogs are trained to assist persons based on recognition of symptoms such as dizziness and disorientation etc.

 The differences between medical alert and medical response training is the trigger that the dog has been trained to identify.